caramel and cashews

 Pineapple Spinach Smoothie

 A refreshing and bright start to your day, this pineapple spinach smoothie is like paradise in a glass!
-Healthy, dairy free, no refined sugar.
+Healthy, dairy free, refined-sugar-free!

 5 from 1 vote